biosaxs-dev/molass-library/paper.md

 * $C^{+}$ : Moore-Penrose inverse.

 Note that we get $P$ from $M$ and $C$, because $M$ is given and it is easier to estimate $C$ than $P$.
-The reason of this argument comes from the SEC principle [@Striegel_2009] where the component particles elute in the decsending order of particle size, namely the larger comes earlier, resulting in curves which are relatively easy to model.
+The reason of this argument comes from the SEC principle [@Striegel_2009] where the component particles elute in the decsending order of particle size, namely the larger comes earlier, resulting in curves which are relatively easy to model as mentioned later.

+For scattering curves on the other hand, we only have classical models for extreme regions, namely, Guinier Approximation [@refId0] for small angle regions and Porod's law for larger angle regions.
+From our experience, models just smoothly linking those extreme regions [@Hammouda:ce5078] do not seem applicable at least to protein samples.

+# How to denoise

 For real noisy data, the equation $(1)$ should be interpreted as: